prapti-ai/prapti/README.md

 # Prapti: converse with LLMs directly in markdown files

 > Hello!
 Welcome to Prapti.
-We're just getting started and we'd love for you to join the conversation.
-Please use GitHub *Discussions* general queries and suggestions, *Issues* for bug reports.
-Our *Pull Requests* are open.
+It's early, and we're just getting started.
+Please use GitHub *Discussions* for general queries and suggestions, and *Issues* for bug reports.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for code contributions.

 Prapti is a tool for prompting Large Language Models (LLMs) with an editable history.
 You work within a [markdown](https://www.markdownguide.org/) file where you can edit your prompts and the LLM's responses.
 Press a hot-key to get the next response from the LLM.
 Once received, the response is automatically appended to the file.